Here’s the good news. You already have the time you need to write your novel.

 Even if you’re on holiday, you can find one hour a day for that novel.
 Get up and enjoy the different venue with a coffee and spend time in your happy place.
 Say you’ve got no laptop with you?
 Say you can’t write with others around you?
 Get out your notebook, muse and mull, list any problems you have with the novel presently and consider some options to treat them.
 You won’t crack the problem there and then, but you’ll have logged it and your subconscious will draw on all the new information and inspiration of the changed surroundings to make new connections and come up with the goods.

 It is frightening yet wonderful how consistent the process of writing a novel is for all writers.
-Once you're past 10k, the idea is safe.
-At 30k you'll experience a sag, our novel writing courses are structured to push you through.
-You'll be nervous on day one, elated by day ten.
-You'll experience a day of doubt, followed by a day of euphoria as judgement is superseded by appetite and ambition and so on.
+Once you’re past 10k, the idea is safe.
+At 30k you’ll experience a sag, our online creative writing courses are structured to push you through.
+You’ll be nervous on day one, elated by day ten.
+You’ll no doubt experience a day of doubt, followed by a day of euphoria as judgement is superseded by appetite and ambition and so on.
 As a community, we share the learning to fast-track writers one by one.

 Check in with that novel every day, even if it’s only to make notes.
 Check into the group and breathe a sigh of relief.
 It’s not just you who suffers ups and downs, but you will have your eureka moment either in the shower or out walking the dog, possibly even at work.
 Creativity is combining two things that don’t obviously go together to make something new, and when you’ve got a problem in the novel, you’ll solve it more likely in the 23 hours than the one hour.
 And you’ll bring 23 hours of thinking to every golden hour you write.